How to Troubleshoot Problems

 })

-Not Setting the Required Environment Variables
+Not Setting the Required Environment Variable

 Test Running Too Quickly

-For example, in Cypress you can add a delay of 10 seconds (10,000 milliseconds) with the cy.wait() method:
+For example, in Cypress, you can add a delay of 10 seconds (10,000 milliseconds) with the cy.wait() method:

 describe('Visitor', () => {